 Pluralistic Alignment

 Welcome to the Pluralistic Alignment Workshop!
-Aligning AI with human preferences and values is increasingly important.
-Yet, today’s AI alignment methods have been shown to be insufficient for capturing the vast space of complex – and often conflicting – real-world values.
-Our workshop will discuss how to integrate diverse perspectives, values, and expertise into pluralistic AI alignment.
-We aim to explore new methods for multi-objective alignment by drawing inspiration from governance and consensus-building practices to address conflicting values in pluralistic AI alignment.
-Discussion will include technical approaches for dataset collection, algorithms development, and the design of human-AI interaction workflows that reflect pluralistic values among diverse populations.
-By gathering experts from various fields, this workshop seeks to foster interdisciplinary collaboration and push the boundaries of the understanding, development and practice of pluralistic AI alignment.
+Aligning AI systems with human preferences and societal values has become a critical challenge as these technologies grow more powerful and pervasive.
+However, current AI alignment methods have proven insufficient for capturing the full spectrum of complex—and often conflicting—real-world values held across diverse populations.
+This workshop addresses this gap by examining how to integrate diverse perspectives, values, and expertise into pluralistic AI alignment frameworks.
+We will explore novel approaches to multi-objective alignment, drawing inspiration from established governance mechanisms and consensus-building practices to navigate the value conflicts inherent in pluralistic societies.
+The workshop will cover technical innovations in preference elicitation and dataset collection, algorithm development for multi-stakeholder optimization, and the design of human-AI interaction workflows that authentically reflect pluralistic values across diverse communities.
+By convening researchers, practitioners, and domain experts from AI safety, political philosophy, social science, and human-computer interaction, this workshop aims to foster interdisciplinary collaboration that advances both the theoretical foundations and practical implementation of pluralistic AI alignment.

 Stay tuned by following us on Twitter @pluralistic_ai.